Commercial aviation: United States

-After 1945
+Many small regional airlines operated in the 1920s in the United States.
+Many of them merged or were acquired late in the decade by the first developing nationwide airlines, such as Eastern Airlines, Pan Am, American Airlines, and TWA.

 After World War II, commercial aviation grew rapidly, using mostly ex-military aircraft to transport people and cargo.
 The experience used in designing heavy bombers such as the Boeing B-29 Superfortress and Avro Lancaster could be used for designing heavy commercial aircraft.
 The Douglas DC-3 also made for easier and longer commercial flights.
-The first commercial jet airliner to fly was the British de Havilland DH.106 Comet.
-By 1952, the British state airline British Overseas Airways Corporation had introduced the Comet into scheduled service.
-While a technical achievement, the plane suffered a series of highly public failures, as the shape of the windows led to cracks due to metal fatigue.
-The fatigue was caused by cycles of pressurization and depressurization of the cabin, and eventually led to catastrophic failure of the plane's fuselage.
-By the time the problems were overcome, other jet airliner designs had already taken to the skies.
+With the Boeing 707, Pan Am made its first scheduled flight between New York City and Paris on 26 October 1958.

 Latin America

-Pre-war

-Inspired by the major players such as the United States, the Soviet Union, Russia, France and Britain in the aviation industry.
 In the 1910s, Brazil and Argentina were among the first Latin American countries to possess the instruments of aircraft that were not all locally made, yet the aircraft was locally congregated.
 At that time, many individuals were interested to be pilots in Latin American countries, yet there were not sufficient resources and funding to support and promote the best interests of the aviation industry.
 Amidst these obstacles, Argentina and the Dominican Republic made efforts in creating jet aviation rather than creating and using propeller planes.
 In 1944, the Chicago Convention on International Civil Aviation attended by all Latin American countries except Argentina drafted the clauses of aviation law.
 The introduction of the jet fighter F-80 by the US in 1945 pushed the Latin American countries even further away from development of aviation industry because it was simply expensive to recreate the sophisticated technology of F-80.

-Post-war

 The Latin American Civil Aviation Commission (LACAC) was formed in December 1973 "intended to provide civil aviation authorities in the region with an adequate framework for cooperation and coordination of activities related to civil aviation".
 In 1976, about seven percent of the world logged in the Latin American and Caribbean region.
 This contributed to the increase of average annual rate of air traffic.
 Subsequently, higher passenger load factor decided the profitability of these airlines.

 According to C. Bogolasky, airline pooling agreements between Latin American airlines contributed to better financial performance of the airlines.
 The economic problems related to the "airline capacity regulation, regulation of non-scheduled operations, tariff enforcement, high operating costs, passenger and cargo rates."